opensearch-project/opensearch-build/release-notes/opensearch-release-notes-1.0.0.md

 ## Release Highlights

-Version 1.0.0 has multiple enhancements and fixes that are part of this release including span filtering support in Trace Analytics, tenant support in Notebooks, K-NN field level algorithm selection, support for index management transforms, and support for scheduling and tenants in reporting.
+Version 1.0 has multiple enhancements and fixes including span filtering support in Trace Analytics, tenant support in Notebooks, K-NN field level algorithm selection, support for index management transforms, and support for scheduling and tenants in reporting.

 ## Release Details